softwaremill/mqperf/article.md

 * [ZooKeeper](https://zookeeper.apache.org) for cluster discovery and coordination
 * [BookKeeper](https://bookkeeper.apache.org) as the replicated storage service

-A Pulsar deployment consists of nodes which take on one of three nodes:
+A Pulsar deployment consists of nodes which take on one of three roles:

 * bookie: handles persistent storage of messages
 * broker: a stateless service which accepts messages from producers, dispatches messages to consumers and communicates with bookies to store data